Father of passwords regrets the advice he gave

 He admitted he had regrets.
 "I think I could have done a better job of figuring out some of the things that we now know, or at least of guessing them," he said.

 Perhaps it's best not to be too hard on yourself, sir.
-Thirteen years ago, I thought we'd all end up working for Microsoft.
+Years ago, I thought we'd all end up working for Microsoft.
 I also watched every episode of "The Bachelor."

-Still, what other wise thinking might we have been given 13 years ago that doesn't look so wise now?
+Still, what other wise thinking might we have been given in 2003 that doesn't look so wise now?

 Why, the US seems to have advised itself in that year that it would be a good idea to invade Iraq.
 The Recording Industry Association of America filed copyright lawsuits against internet users for using the web to, gosh, download music.